arangodb/docs/3.8/arangosearch-analyzers.md

   normalization, stop-word filtering and edge n-gram generation
 - `aql`: for running AQL query to prepare tokens for index
 - `pipeline`: for chaining multiple Analyzers
+- `geojson`: breaks up a GeoJSON object into a set of indexable tokens
+- `geopoint`: breaks up a JSON object describing a coordinate into a set of indexable tokens

 Available normalizations are case conversion and accent removal (conversion of characters with diacritical marks to the base characters).